 - SIP was developed and is currently controlled, by the Engineering Task Force, which is specifically made for the functionality of all internet actions.

 - SIP doesn’t need any additional software for data to be downloaded and can be utilized for instant messaging and file transfers.

 - H.323- This protocol has become the international standard for all communication over packet-switched networks.
 This includes LAN, WAN, and even the general internet networks we all connect to.
 H.323 is considered an umbrella that includes all types of standards, which is what the internet is based on.
 Yes, this sounds like a lot of technical terminologies, but simply put, this protocol is like the set of standards that traditional phones communicate on.
 H.323 focuses on voice, video, and data communications, designed specifically to operate over IP networks.
 At this point, this protocol has become the world market leader for voice and voice communications over IP networks.

 - H.323 was developed by the international telecommunications union, which is the organization responsible for building the public telephone network.

 - This protocol works well for VOIP systems and video conferencing.
 This protocol has not been updated much in the past 10 years, making it easy for users to learn this technology and use it in their everyday work lives.

 What Does the Future Hold for Protocols?

-Of course, the number of protocols are many, and just because the two listed above are the most adopted don’t mean that your systems only focus on them.
+Of course, the number of protocols is many, and just because the two listed above are the most adopted doesn’t mean that your systems only focus on them.
 With the changing times and advances in technology, more protocols will be established for everyday use and utilized for all types of VoIP systems.